GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/16nfpJWzOwGgL9YX1AYn.svg", alt="Chart showing the skyrocketing relative usage of the navigator.storage.getDirectory method.", width="600", height="371" %}

-Now that more people use the OPFS, additional requirements have emerged, for example, for having a fully synchronous set of file methods in a worker context (see [whatwg/fs#7](https://github.com/whatwg/fs/issues/7) for background).
+Now that more people use the OPFS, additional requirements have emerged.
+For example, the need for a fully synchronous set of file methods in a worker context (see [whatwg/fs#7](https://github.com/whatwg/fs/issues/7) for background).
 While new web APIs are generally asynchronous, having synchronous methods would make working with the OPFS a lot simpler in